Dive Sites in Gran Canaria

-Scuba Diving in Gran Canaria is among the best in the Canary Islands, being the most southerly of the main islands.
-The warm subtropical waters of the Gulf Stream mean that we dive all year round, and meet a mixture of sub-tropical and temerate fish and marine life.
+Gran Canaria has many of the best and most interesting dive sites in the Canary Islands, as it is the most southerly of the main islands.
+The warm subtropical waters of the Gulf Stream mean that you can dive all year round, and see a mixture of sub-tropical and temperate fish and marine life.
 Dramatic volcanic scenery with caves cliffs and arches, big fish such as sharks and rays, warm waters and a wide range of colourful fish make it one of Europe's most popular diving destinations.
-Our local dive site is the amazing 'El Cabrón' Marine Reserve - one of the most popular dive sites on Gran Canaria, used by all the top diving schools.
-However because we dive here almost every day, our staff are some of the most knowledgeable and experienced, about this fabulous dive site and the marine life we find here.

 - El Cabrón is one of the top dive sites in Spain and the Canaries, and ranked in the top 100 worldwide.